vuejs/apollo/packages/docs/src/guide-composable/query.md

 </script>
 ```

-Note that `result` here is a `Ref` holding the data from the result object retrieved from Apollo.
+Note that `result` here is a `Ref` holding the data from the result returned by Apollo.

 If you want to directly access the data object, use `result.value`: